PaintSwap/samwitch-orderbook/README.md

 - The maximum number of orders in the book that can ever be added is limited to 1 trillion
 - The maximum number of orders that can be added to a specific price level is between 4.2 - 16 billion

-While this OrderBook was created for ERC1155 NFTs it could be adapted for ERC20s
+While this order book was created for ERC1155 NFTs it could be adapted for ERC20 tokens.

 Note: Not suitable for production until more tests are added with more code coverage.